-These need-based federal grants are awarded to students with high financial need.
+These federal grants are awarded to students with high financial need.
 After a review of your financial aid application, the College determines your eligibility for these grants.

 Iraq and Afghanistan Service Grant is awarded to students whose parent or guardian was a member of the U.S. armed forces and died as a result of military service performed in Iraq or Afghanistan after the events of 9/11.
-To be eligible students must have been under 24 years old or enrolled in college at least part-time at the time of the parent/guardian’s death.
+To be eligible, students must have been under 24 years old or enrolled in college at least part-time at the time of the parent/guardian’s death.

-- If not eligible for a Federal Pell Grant—if you are not eligible for a Federal Pell Grant because your EFC is too high, you may receive the Iraq and Afghanistan Service Grant up to the maximum Federal Pell Grant amount for the year ($5,550 for 2012-2013).
+- If not eligible for a Federal Pell Grant—if you are not eligible for a Federal Pell Grant because your EFC is too high, you may receive the Iraq and Afghanistan Service Grant up to the maximum Federal Pell Grant amount for the year ($6,495 for 2021-2022).

 - If eligible for a Federal Pell Grant—if you are eligible for a Federal Pell Grant, but are receiving less than the maximum amount, you may be eligible for an increase in your Federal Pell Grant.
-Instead of receiving the Iraq and Afghanistan Service Grant, your Federal Pell Grant will be increased to the maximum amount for the year ($5,550 for 2012-2013).
+Instead of receiving the Iraq and Afghanistan Service Grant, your Federal Pell Grant will be increased to the maximum amount for the year ($6,495 for 2021-2022).
 If you are already receiving the maximum Federal Pell Grant amount, you are not eligible for additional funds.